Authentication Options

 This module is a combination of http-auth and ldap

 The configuration is similar to the ldap module with one extra option: auth_ldap_cache_ttl.
-This option allows to control how long user information (user_exists, userid, userlevel) are cached within the PHP Session.
+This option allows to control how long user information (user_exists, userid, roles) are cached within the PHP Session.
 The default value is 300 seconds.
 To disabled this caching (highly discourage) set this option to 0.

 Standard config